 Phil Olsen, founder and captain of Beard Team USA, recruited McClure after receiving e-mailed photos of the nearly yard-wide 'stache.

 "Larry has a huge mustache which he has sculpted into quite the artistic masterpiece," said Olsen, himself the owner of a foot-long beard.
 "He was definitely the crowd favorite in Bend.
-It was his rookie appearance and a big success for
+It was his rookie appearance and a big success for him."

 Jack Passion, a two-time full beard world champion and Walnut Creek resident, emceed the event.